BlockchainLabsNZ/awesome-solidity/README.md

 - [Truffle](https://github.com/trufflesuite/truffle) – Truffle is a development environment, testing framework and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier
 - [TestRPC](https://github.com/ethereumjs/testrpc) – Fast Ethereum RPC client for testing and development
+- [SmartCheck](https://tool.smartdec.net/) - A linter for Solidity and Vyper that checks code for security issues and bad practices
 - [Solidity Function Profiler](https://github.com/EricR/sol-function-profiler) -  Analysis report of function signatures, visibility, return values, and modifiers

 ### Development tools